KiranSarella/notes-365-new/Notes 365/Features.md

 [ ] test restore in live
 [ ] dont refresh others except today's tab.
-[ ] diff - just for two new words added in different paras, whole paras are timelined insteated of two lines
+[ ] diff - just for two new words added in different paras, whole paras are timelined insteated of two lines [ ] is content search is ignoring deleted files - confirm it.

 # Completed
 [x] path for files search items and in recents